bronwynv/my-100-days-of-code/log.md

 **Thoughts**
 I've been dabbling with html and css for a while now.
 I'm working through the Responsive Web Design Certification mainly as a refresher, and way overdue to start learning JavaScript!

-https://twitter.com/bronwyn_v/status/1064082605061140481
+Ok, so I'm a day late with the public commitment on twitter.. the world wont end https://twitter.com/bronwyn_v/status/1064082605061140481